May 25, 2019 |

-Commercial real estate investors, developers and analysts are putting climate-risk forecasting on the map.
+Commercial real estate investors, developers and analysts are putting climate forecasting on the map.

 When commercial real estate companies started looking at sustainability more than a decade ago, they focused on disclosing and repointing, which helped raise awareness and understanding within the industry.
 Later, the industry moved to setting standards on how to report and implement sustainability measures.
 A similar path likely follows when addressing climate risks—including the apartment industry—although these risks and their impact on real estate values are expected to be more challenging to quantify.